SimonBlanke/Gradient-Free-Optimizers/README.md

 <br>

-Hill climbing + moves to a random position after n iterations.
+Hill climbingm, that moves to a random position after n iterations.

 <br>